ward/run/_posts/2022-01-16-slovenia-trip.md

 gone there in a different season.
 Bummer.

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210727_104529.webp' description='Gorgeous Gorge.
 Mist hanging over the water.' %}
-{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210727_105353.webp' description='Gorgeous Gorge.' %}
+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210727_105353.webp' description='This little drop looked more impressive than the actual waterfall.' %}

 After getting back, we went to the girlfriend to say hi and rest briefly.
-We then bought some lunch in the supermarket, checked out the castle on the north side of Bled and then the toboggan on the south side of Bled.
-Looking back at this, the walking was not super crazy, but my legs were a bit fed up with the need to keep moving.
+We then bought some lunch in the supermarket, checked out the castle on the north side of Bled, and finally the toboggan on the south side of Bled.
+Looking back at this, the walking was not super crazy, but my legs were a bit fed up with the apparent need to keep moving.
 I ended up walking nearly 14 km total.

 Once the girlfriend was done work, I changed into running clothes.
 She and her sister would walk around the lake, I would run two laps to get to 13 km.
 After